aforward9600/pokemonpalette/README.md

 #Latest Fixes (not yet in the ips patch):
 ---------------
 - The Gameboy Color palette functionality from pokemon Yellow has been back-ported into the game
+- Ai routine #3 has a correction involving favoribility of 0 bp moves

 #Latest Fixes (most recent ips patch):